purplesprinklesdev/gera_docs/README.md

 #### Employability Score Recalculation

 After manual changes are copied, Employability Scores are recalculated.
 This takes the form of a weighted average for each quarter's Employability Score.
-The weights are defined under `gradeCategoryPercentages` in `config.json` in the [Configuration Folder]().
+The weights are defined under `gradeCategoryPercentages` in `config.json` in the [Configuration Folder](#configuration).
 Only the current quarter and past quarters will be recalculated.
 The Overall Employability Score is a simple average of each quarter's Employability Score, but this also will only average the Employability Scores in the current and past quarters.

 Because of score recalculation, there is no need to do manual corrections for Employability Scores.

 #### Custom Views and Patches

 Creating custom SQL views and patches can help automate tasks that follow clear patterns.
-Views should be palced in the `views` folder in the [Configuration Folder](), and Patches should be placed in the `patches` folder.
+Views should be palced in the `views` folder in the [Configuration Folder](#configuration), and Patches should be placed in the `patches` folder.
 Both views and patches must be `.sql` files.
 If you're wondering about the exact feature set available for views and patches, GERA uses [SQLite](https://sqlite.org/).

 **Patches** in practice have no limits, but generally should be used to overwrite values in the five base tables that come from GrantEMP.
 This is because CampusDataReport and the other output files are all views, not tables.
 Changing values in CampusDataReport, for example, actually requires overriding values in StudentEmployabilityData or StudentDemographic, depending on the column. `LabProfScoreCopy.sql`, which copies Professional Skills Score 1 to Professional Skills Score 2 if Professional Skills Score 2 is zero, is a patch that comes with GERA and serves as a good example of what patches are capable of.
 Changes made by a patch will be overridden if there is a manual correction at that value.

 **Views** are more limited than patches, but GERA will handle the export of views to CSV files.
 Views should be in the form of a SELECT query which takes a collection of columns from multiple of the base tables.
 In addition, each column can use expressions and SQL methods to transform data. `CampusDataReportByTeacher.sql`, which comes with GERA, is a good example of the tools available for creating new views.

-For technical information, see the developers section on the [Views and Patches system]().

 ## Step 3: Generate PDFs